 Sean, just think about that.

-A presidential decree that tells someone where they can take a leak.
+A presidential decree that tells someone where they can take a leak?

-I've never in my life It's so bizarre.
+I've never in my life.

-And by the way, well, what percentage of the population, you know, does everyone have to change their values for?
+And by the way, what percentage of the population, you know, does everyone have to change their values for?

-I mean, do we really want to do we really want men?
+I mean, do we really want to do that?

 Should you be allowed to be in a bathroom with a young girl?

-I say the answer is no, and that we ought to of course not.
+I say the answer is no, and that we ought to.

-You got to remember what's behind it is this major push.
+You got to remember, what's behind it is this major push.

 Once you get male and female out of the way, and everybody's looking at each other, and everybody's claiming they're neither male nor female, or they're both at the same time.